 To always be closing, rainmakers hyperfocus on the end goal.
 According to the Money Booth Method, top-performing salespeople and organizations know how to eliminate unnecessary activities to focus on activities that produce results.
 For example, top performers are 38 percent more likely to spend just one to five minutes researching a prospect and are 31 percent less likely to spend more than 15 minutes.

 Focus on customers and you’ll make the right decision every time.
 Put yourself in their shoes and you’ll be surprised at what comes of it.
 Client motivated sales professionals create a sales pipeline beyond that single opportunity.
 By listening and empathizing with customers, conversations are better and you can really focus on being a problem-solver.

 About the Author: Jaime Lee is the content marketing manager at Velocify.
-She has a background in channel marketing at VMware and spent some time on the Silicon Valley startup circuit developing internal and external communication strategies.
-An avid tennis player, Jaime is currently pursuing a Master’s in Communication Management from the University of Southern California.
-She holds a BA in Communication from the University of California, Santa Barbara.
+She has 8+ years’ experience creating marketing communications strategies for every type of company imaginable, from non-profit startup to enterprise software.
+Jaime is a licensed real estate salesperson (DRE #01930210), holds a Master’s in Communication Management from the University of Southern California, and a B.A. in Communication from the University of California, Santa Barbara.